Arab Idol: Season 2 (2013)

 The second season premiered on 8 March 2013.

 On finale night, 22 June 2013, Mohammed Assaf from Palestine was crowned the winner of the second season of Arab Idol in a tough competition against Farah Youssef from Syria and Ahmad Gamal from Egypt.

 Season 3 (2014)

 The third season premiered on 5 September 2014.
-Auditions were held in Lebanon, Bahrain, Kuwait, Algeria, Cairo, Alexandria, Dubai, Morocco, Palestine, Iraq and on the European continent, notably in Paris and Berlin.
-Emirates Airlines was a major sponsor of season 3.
+Auditions were held in Lebanon, Bahrain, Kuwait, Algeria, Cairo, Alexandria, Dubai, Morocco, Palestine, Iraq, and on the European continent, notably in Paris and Berlin.
+The airline Emirates was a major sponsor of season 3.

 Three of the four judges returned with Ragheb Alama being replaced, after two consecutive seasons, by another well-known Lebanese singer, Wael Kfoury, who was recently a judge on the pan-Arabian version of The X Factor.
 The judging panel comprised: